krithika-nv/QuickNode-Project/README.md

 - named the daemon and some vars better
 - better Go code (obviously)

 Time taken to complete: 1 full day.
-This is because I was fairly new to Ansible and Github workflows and needed quite a bit of learning and digging.
+This is because I was fairly new to Ansible and Github workflows and needed quite a bit of learning and digging. libcrypto error took most of my time!